-This Arctic Kiss cocktail is going to be my cocktail of the festive season.
+This Arctic Kiss cocktail is my cocktail of the festive season.
 It only has two ingredients and requires nothing fancier than a glass to serve.
 Simple, classy and delicious!

 Holy Grass Vodka